Make an Appointment: [email protected] | (813) 295-6995

 Acceptance and Commitment Therapy

-Acceptance and Commitment Therapy (ACT) is a mindfulness and coping therapy that helps you to stay in the moment, accept thoughts and feelings self-compassionately, and focus on what you can change/control (activities meaningful to you) rather than on what you can’t change/control.
-By developing a more balanced perspective and committing to valued actions, you are able to put your energy toward moving forward to manage and reduce (dis)ability-related stress and better navigate the barriers you encounter and advocate for your needs.
+Acceptance and commitment therapy (ACT) in Florida is a mindfulness-based approach that helps you stay in the present moment, treat thoughts and feelings with compassion, and focus on what you can influence.
+ACT encourages a more balanced perspective and supports committing to valued actions, allowing you to direct your energy toward moving forward, reducing disability-related stress, navigating barriers, and advocating for your needs.

 Cognitive Behavioral Therapy